Interview: Baker Nick Malgieri

 On second thought, my agent will be in touch…

-Anyhow, since I seem to be going backwards in this interview, let me ask you about your background.
+Anyhow, since I seem to be going backward in this interview, let me ask you about your background.
 You were a highly-regarded pastry chef until you became a full-time teacher and cookbook author.
 And now you teach baking, both to professional and home cooks.
 Do you miss working in the restaurant world?

 N: I developed my love of baking from the example of my maternal grandmother who lived with us when I was a child.
 She loved to bake and was also very good at it.
 Though I never learned a recipe from her, I credit her with inspiring me.
-After college I attended culinary school instead of graduate school and made an apprenticeship (all around the kitchen) in Switzerland.
+After college, I attended culinary school instead of graduate school and made an apprenticeship (all around the kitchen) in Switzerland.
 My first all-pastry job was for the opening of the new Sporting Club (casino, fancy restaurant, and floor show during the long summer season) in 1974.
 I did 3 summer seasons there and once also worked a winter season at the Reserve de Beaulieu, a lovely small hotel with a 2-star Michelin kitchen, not far from Cap Ferrat.

-Then I worked the opening of Windows on the World in 1976 with then executive pastry chef Albert Kumin, who had been one of my teachers at the CIA and was the one who urged me to go to Switzerland.
-I stayed at Windows on and off until 1980, when I pretty much started teaching full time at the old New York Cooking Center which eventually became the now defunct New York Restaurant School.
+Then I worked the opening of Windows on the World in 1976 with then-executive pastry chef Albert Kumin, who had been one of my teachers at the CIA and was the one who urged me to go to Switzerland.
+I stayed at Windows on and off until 1980, when I pretty much started teaching full time at the old New York Cooking Center which eventually became the now-defunct New York Restaurant School.

-I left there in late 1983 and started teaching for Peter Kump at his new location on East 92 street in September 1984, mostly part time and still working as a pastry chef, until late 1985 when I started my 100 jobs in one career of teaching, writing, traveling to cooking schools all over North America and doing my first book, Perfect Pastry, which was published in 1989.
+I left there in late 1983 and started teaching for Peter Kump at his new location on East 92 street in September 1984, mostly part-time and still working as a pastry chef, until late 1985 when I started my 100 jobs in one career of teaching, writing, traveling to cooking schools all over North America and doing my first book, Perfect Pastry, which was published in 1989.